 The people who started FOMC

 Many people came together in 2003 to found Friends of One Mile Creek.
 The founding members and executive include (in alphabetical order) Michael Belfie, Gerry Beneteau, Bonnie Dawe, Ken Goodwin, Diana Laubitz, Marek Laubitz, Katleya Young-Chin and Klara Young-Chin.

 The executive membership of the Friends of One Mile Creek organization is on hold indefinitely due to retirement, members moving away from the area, and deaths.
-However 2 members, Past President Gerry Beneteau and Membership Coordinator Klara Young-Chin, continue to work with the Town of Niagara-on-the-Lake and the Niagara Peninsula Conservation Authority on projects such as naturalization projects with volunteers.
+However, two members, Past President Gerry Beneteau and Membership Coordinator Klara Young-Chin, continue to work with the Town of Niagara-on-the-Lake and the Niagara Peninsula Conservation Authority on projects such as naturalization projects with volunteers.